Nuclei - Automated Vulnerability Scanning Tool

 Support standard input

-nuclei takes care of your convenience and supports standard inputs i.e. STDIN.
-This will enable you chaining multiple tools in one liner commands.
+nuclei take care of your convenience and supports standard inputs i.e. STDIN.
+This will enable you to chain multiple tools in one-liner commands.

 cat <target-list> | ./nuclei -t nuclei-templates/